Who can appeal?

 What is the deadline for registering an appeal?

-The date of this notification is the date from which the time frame for making an appeal starts to run: you must send an appeal form to the SEND Tribunal within two months of the date of the decision you are appealing or the final EHC plan, or one month from the date you obtain a mediation certificate, whichever is the later.
+For most appeals, you must make sure your appeal form is received by the SEND Tribunal within two months of the date on the LA’s decision letter or the letter enclosing the final EHC plan, or one month from the date on the mediation certificate, whichever is the later.

-Mark any deadlines on your calendar and in your diary.
-(If the two months/one month ends in August, then you have until the first working day in September to get the form to the SEND Tribunal.
-If it would end on or between 25 December to 1 January, you have until the next working day in January to appeal.)
+• If the two months/one month ends in August, then you have until the first working day in September to get the form to the SEND Tribunal.

 You should have been sent a letter from the LA when they took the relevant decision or issued you with the final EHC plan.
 This letter should contain the following information on your rights of appeal: